-THE OWNER AGREES THAT THESE REMEDIES ARE THE OWNER'S EXCLUSIVE REMEDIES FOR BREACH OF ALL WARRANTIES.
-EXPRESS OR IMPLIED.
+THE OWNER AGREES THAT THESE REMEDIES ARE THE OWNER'S EXCLUSIVE REMEDIES FOR BREACH OF ALL WARRANTIES, EXPRESS OR IMPLIED.

 What Won't Goodman Do To Correct Problems?
-Goodman will not pay for:

-- Labor, freight, or any other cost associated with the service, repair, or operation of the control. - Electricity or fuel costs, or increases in electricity or fuel costs, for any reason, including additional or unusual use of supplemental electric heat. - · Lodging or transportation charges.
+- Goodbarnwill mob Panyother cost associated with the service, repair, or operation of the control. - Electricity or fuel costs, or increases in electricity or fuel costs, for any reason, including additional or unusual use of supplemental electric heat. - Lodging or transportation charges.